 The American Bankruptcy Institute wrote to Congress formally requesting that debtors who have filed bankruptcy cases remain eligible for Paycheck Protection Program loans, notwithstanding their respective bankruptcy filings, in any future amendments or legislation addressing PPP funding.

-Commercial chapter 11 filings increased 75% in October 2018 over October of last year, according to data provided by Epiq.
+Commercial Chapter 11 filings increased 46% in November 2020 compared with November of last year, according to data provided by Epiq.

 Total U.S. bankruptcy filings in October decreased 41% from last year, according to data provided by Epiq Systems.
 Commercial Chapter 11 filings increased slightly, with the 550 filings in October 2020 up 4% over the 530 recorded in October 2019.

 Those practicing in and for skilled-nursing facilities (SNFs) expected failure and death at rates greater than other healthcare settings because of “pre-existing conditions” of the industry, according to an article in the ABI Journal.

 Since the start of the COVID-19 pandemic, courts have alleviated some financial burdens of bankrupt retailers by granting “mothball motions,” allowing companies to shelve post-petition rental payments, according to an article in the August ABI Journal.